 A number of parents have asked me how can they tell if the shoes their kids are wearing are too narrow for their feet, since they don’t have a local kids’ shoe store to take their kids to be properly fitted for shoes.
 I describe how to make sure your kids’ shoes are fitting properly below, but you should definitely read this post where I describe that in more detail:

-Okay, let’s say you bought your child a medium width shoe and he has beencomplaining about his shoes feeling too tight.
-Your immediate response is:
+Okay, let’s say you bought your child a medium width shoe and he has been complaining about his/her shoes feeling too tight.

 You just need to break them in!

 My advice to you is to take your kids’ complaints seriously and start by checking the widest part of the shoe.
 Let’s take a look at the picture below which shows a shoe that is too narrow for a child’s foot.
 Do you notice how there is a small bump in the widest part of the foot?

 That means that your kids toes are being cramped inside the shoe, and the small toe is being pressed against the side of the shoe.
 The small toe will rub against the shoe, which can lead to the formation of blisters, calluses, or corns.

 Let’s say the shoe in the picture is a kids’ shoe size 10 in a medium width.
 What do you think most parents would do in this situation?

 They would get a longer shoe and try a shoe size 101/2 or 11!
 However, the child already has sufficient growing room in size 10.
 The longer size might take the pressure away from the small toe, but now the shoes are way too long for your kids’ feet.
 The right thing to do is to try the same size shoe in a wider width.

 So, let’s say you try the same shoe in a wide width.
 So now we are trying the shoe in size 10, but in a wide width instead of a medium width.
 Take a look at the picture below and you will notice how the small toe is NOT being pressed against the shoe anymore, since now the toes have enough room to spread out!